nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Your Resources

-- Discussion section: Mon 1pm
-    - PCYNH 106
 - Office hours
-    - every day, check calendar
+    - check calendar
 - Piazza
-    - we answer during work hours
+    - we might not answer every day (we are short-staffed this quarter)
+    - try to rely on each other and AI assistants
+    - but we will eventually read all posts and intervene if we see misconceptions
 - **No text**
     - online lecture notes and links